Autism friendly holidays

 Please ask us anything!

 Sometimes you may have an unusual request – and we’ll be ready to answer it.
-There is a site warden on call overnight when the Reception closes, so there’s always a member of the Polmanter team to help you.
+There is a site warden on call overnight for guests on site when the Reception closes, so there’s always a member of the Polmanter team to help you.

 Before your stay: picking a pitch